Carlos Alberto Montaner: 1990s

 In 1990, comments Montaner made on the television show Portada on the Univision network were perceived as offensive to Puerto Ricans.
 The president of Univision, Joaquin Blaya, supported Montaner, who explained his comment in an article later published in the Wall Street Journal.
 The controversy resulted in El Diario La Prensa dropping Montaner as a weekly columnist.

 In 1992, the Liberal International named Montaner a vice president, which brought him into contact with many of the world's leaders.
 During the first half of the 1990s, the magazines Ciencia Política of Bogotá and Perfiles Liberales of Mexico City invited him to join their editorial boards, and Newsweek and The Wall Street Journal began to sporadically publish his columns.
-Montaner produced three books during this period: Cómo y por qué cayó el comuunismo; Libertad, la clave de la prosperidad; and Cuba hoy: la lenta muerte del castrismo.
-He was also named a visiting professor in universities in Guatemala, Ecuador, and Perú.
+Montaner produced three books during this period: Cómo y por qué cayó el comunismo; Libertad, la clave de la prosperidad; and Cuba hoy: la lenta muerte del castrismo.
+He was also named a visiting professor in universities in Guatemala, Ecuador, and Peru.

 The best-selling Manual del Perfecto Idiota Latinoamericano, in which he collaborated with Álvaro Vargas Llosa and Plinio Apuleyo Mendoza, was published in 1996 and in English in 2000 by Madison Books.
 Its sequel, Fabricantes de miseria, was published in 1998.
 Montaner also authored No perdamos también el siglo XXI (1997) and, in 1999, Viaje al corazón de Cuba.

 In 1999, in Madrid, Montaner received the Premio de Periodismo de la Fundación Independiente and the Medalla de la Cultura de Puerto Rico.
 In the same year he was the recipient of a Premio América award by the de Centro Interamericano Gerencia Política with the inscription, "His writings on freedom have served as a guide to the oppressed and to the emerging democracies."